 Tackling floor types

-It was less keen to take on small objects like cereal or rice on our hard kitchen floor but after a couple of extra swoops it would stop pushing them about and swallow them up like a good boy (the masculine design definitely marks it a boy).
-The bright light on the front of the floorhead is very handy for ensuring nothing gets left behind in darker corners or under chairs.
-The brush roller inside the floorhead is also really easy to remove for inevitable hair removal, just flip a catch at the side and slide it out.
+It was less keen to take on small objects like cereal or rice on our hard kitchen floor but after a couple of extra swoops it would stop pushing them about and swallow them up.
+The bright light on the front of the floorhead is very handy for ensuring nothing gets left behind in darker corners or under chairs, too.
+The brush roller inside the floorhead is also really easy to remove for inevitable hair removal; just flip a catch at the side and slide it out.

 Power and performance